Fody/Anotar/README.md

 ## I don't want extra information

-If you don't want the method name and line number Anotar adds to log messages then create this class:
+If you don't want the extra information, method name and line number, then add this to AssemblyInfo.cs:

-    [AttributeUsage(AttributeTargets.Assembly | AttributeTargets.Module, AllowMultiple = false, Inherited = false)]
-    public class LogMinimalMessageAttribute : Attribute
-    {
-    }

-And add this to AssemblyInfo.cs:

     [assembly: LogMinimalMessage]